Cellular Energy

 Gran

-grana : Stacks of thylakoids embedded in the stroma of a chloroplast
+grana : Stacks of thylakoids within the chloroplasts where light reactions occur.

 um